 Therapeutic yoga involves instruction in yoga practice and postures that aim to reduce, alleviate, or prevent emotional, physiological, structural, and spiritual pain.
 Yogic practices, for example, are known to improve cardiovascular and respiratory functions, enhance body flexibility and muscular strength, reduce chronic pain, stress, depression, and anxiety, help recover from addictive practices, improve sleep patterns, and enhance the overall quality of life for the practitioners.

 Many a yoga teacher will stress the fact that yoga, when practiced for some time, help alter dysfunctional behavior in the practitioners.
 In most instances, it so happens that individuals recognize the unhealthy habits of action and feel powerless to change them or stay off them.
 But what yoga does is to make the practitioners more sensitive to the effects of their minds and bodies and about how they interrelate.
-It also helps us realize in a more sentient manner the points of affinities between the human and the natural world and how they correlate to each other.
+Yoga helps us realize the connections between the human and the natural world and how they correlate to each other.
 This overall awareness, in turn, makes us feel more in harmony with our surroundings and lead our lives in a more creative and healthy manner.

 Modern yogic methodology will often involve practicing techniques of meditation, asana, pranayama.
 These and other yogic practices will often make the practitioners incorporate many concrete and useful changes in their daily life such as staying off caffeine or alcohol, eating better, leaving jobs or other projects with unnecessary amounts of stress, pressure, and involving unreasonable demands.